-Delivering AV on a limited theatre technology budget
+Delivering Audio Visual on a limited theatre technology budget

 “TriOperas” brought three legendary operas together for an unforgettable journey of love, vengeance, tears and laughter, with the help of video displays from the Anna Valley’s events team.